 If Jillian Rae fans thought that Wanderlust might be signal that she's going country, she has more surprises in store.
-With the planned release of a new full length (expected Fall 2018), Rae will make an even harder pivot.
+With the planned release of a new full length (expected Spring 2019), Rae will make an even harder pivot.
 Fans got an early taste of her collaborations with a new lineup and a new producer (The Library Studio's Matt Patrick), in her cover of Prince's legendary When Doves Cry.
 Released as a single, the tune is not only a wholesale rewrite of the tune befitting the towering status of the original, it's also a marker of where she plans to go with this new staff on board.

 With contributions from Patrick as well as drummer Alex Young, guitarist and longtime collaborator Eric Martin, and bassist Jimmy Osterholt, the new record is saturated in heavy grooves, moody arrangements, and unflinching honesty.
 And of course her voice, which has never sounded better, more dynamic, or more true than it does on this collection of songs.

 Get to know Jillian from this 2017 video series on City Pages' Back to the City, with Simon Calder: